Date Types

 AND quarter_end(?)

-If you have done your homework, you probably recognize that pattern from the exercise about all employees aged 42.
+If you have done your homework, you probably recognize the pattern from the exercise about all employees who are 42 years old.

-With this method, a straight index on DATE_COLUMN is enough.
+A straight index on SALE_DATE is enough to optimize this query.
 The functions QUARTER_BEGIN and QUARTER_END compute the boundary dates.
-This calculation can become a little complex, because the between operator always includes the boundary values.
-The QUARTER_END function must return a time just before the first day of the next quarter, if the DATE_COLUMN has a time component.
-This logic can be well hidden in the functions.
+The calculation can become a little complex because the between operator always includes the boundary values.
+The QUARTER_END function must therefore return a time stamp just before the first day of the next quarter if the SALE_DATE has a time component.
+This logic can be hidden in the function.

-The following samples show QUARTER_BEGIN and QUARTER_END for some databases.
+The following examples show implementations of the functions QUARTER_BEGIN and QUARTER_END for various databases.

 DB2